kev-ms/factrory-fleet/docs/AppOnboarding.md

   * Create a CI/CD pipeline for the application.
   * Do not push image to public DockerHub.
   * Incorporate testing into the pipeline.
+  * Have separate CI and CD pipelines where possible
+    * This is required if the platform or SRE team are responsible for the deployment to the cluster
 * Unit Testing
 * Linter (program language specific)
 * Healthz/Readyz endpoint for monitoring and probes
+  * Add a "deep" health check to verify application health
+  * Cache this result for 60 seconds to avoid DDOS target
 * Monitoring
   * Logging: Application outputs structured logs (i.e. json) to standard out
   * Metrics: Application is updated to create and emit custom prometheus metrics at the /metrics endpoint (as desired/needed)